Skip to main content

 Individual educators are not eligible applicants; they are encouraged to inquire with their building or district administration about submitting a grant application.

-• Yes.
-A copy of an application template is available for download.
-Additionally there is a technical assistance video.
-MDE recommends districts use these resources to carefully draft their responses, keeping a copy for their own records and reference.
+Yes.
+A copy of an application template is available for download during each application window.
+Additionally, there will be a technical assistance video.
+MDE recommends districts use these resources to carefully draft their responses, keeping a copy of the application template for their own records and reference.

 27m(7) National Board First Time Candidate grant awardees will receive grant money via State Aid: